Slips and Falls Happen All the Time

 We've all had situations involving a slip and fall or even a trip and fall.
-Most of the time you just chalk it up to your own clumsiness.
+Most of the time, you just chalk it up to your clumsiness.
 But what if it isn't just that?
-What if it isn't your fault and someone else had a hand in it?
-Or as defined legally a premises liability?
+For example, what if it isn't your fault and someone else had a hand in it?
 What do you do then?
 You can start by talking with one of our slip and fall lawyers at our personal injury law firm serving Bucks County and Montgomery County, PA, and Camden County, NJ.
 Doylestown and Norristown locations.

 Here's a hypothetical.
 Imagine someone had an incident involving a slip and fall.
-Sometime later they have major back pains or ongoing pain in their knee.
-They go to the doctor and are told they have a disc problem or a torn ligament in their knee.
+Sometime later, they have major back pains or ongoing pain in their knee.
+Then they go to the doctor and find out they have a disc problem or a torn ligament in their knee.
 Whose fault is it?
 Can you file a claim for a personal injury?

-- There was negligence on the part of the individual or entity to perform a duty of care (an obligation to avoid injury or placing someone in danger) and is, therefore, liable.
+- There was negligence by the individual or entity to perform a duty of care (an obligation to avoid injury or placing someone in danger) and is, therefore, liable.

 - The individual or entity breached the duty of care leading to your injury.

-- That breach by them was a major factor in the injuries.
+- That breach by them was a significant factor in the injuries.

-In Pennsylvania, modified comparative negligence is a key consideration in slip and fall cases.
-It determines the amount of compensation you can receive if you were at all negligent.
-In short, your damages will be reduced by an amount equal to the percentage of fault that is yours.
+In Pennsylvania, modified comparative negligence is critical in slip and fall cases.
+For instance, it determines the amount of compensation you can receive if you were negligent.
+In short, your damages reduce by an amount equal to the percentage of fault that is yours.
 A slip and fall lawyer can help determine your negligence in the accident.

 Here's another hypothetical.
-If a jury decides that you were 50 percent at fault, your damages will be cut in half for lost income, medical bills, pain and suffering, and other related losses.
-If the jury decides you are more than 50 percent at fault, you can't recover a dime.
+If a jury decides that you were 50 percent at fault, the court will cut your damages in half for lost income, medical bills, pain and suffering, and other related losses.
+However, if the jury decides you are more than 50 percent at fault, you can't recover a dime.

-It’s possible a property owner and a personal injury lawyer may throw a lot of allegation at the injured party.
-They weren't allowed to be in that area.
-They were distracted because they were texting and didn’t notice the potential issue.
-They were wearing heels or inadequate footwear that helped cause the accident.
+A property owner and a personal injury lawyer may throw a lot of allegations at the injured party.
+For example, they weren't allowed to be in that area and were distracted because they were texting and overlooked the potential issue.
+Or, they were wearing heels or inadequate footwear that helped cause the accident.
 The allegations can go on and on.

-Our personal injury lawyers are here to help you decide whether the injured party has a case.
-Candidly, slip and fall accidents can be difficult to win even for the most seasoned premises liability attorney.
-It’s a matter of compiling solid evidence.
-Unlike car accidents where witnesses or even street cameras can be presented to help prove the case, slip and fall cases mostly come down to first-hand accounts.
-The best chances of winning involve the presence of visual evidence or if a third party can corroborate the accounts.
-Without that level of evidence, many slip and fall lawsuits are dismissed.
+Our slip and fall lawyers are here to help you decide whether the injured party has a case.
+Slip and fall accidents can often be challenging to win, even for the most seasoned premises liability attorney.
+But it's a matter of compiling solid evidence.
+However, unlike car accidents involving witnesses or even street camera evidence to help prove the case, slip and fall cases mostly come down to first-hand accounts.
+As a result, the best chances of winning involve visual evidence or if a third party can corroborate the accounts.
+Without that level of proof, many slip-and-fall lawsuits fail.

-If you feel you have been injured because a property owner was negligent with respect to duty and care, talk with a slip and fall lawyer at our personal injury law firm today.
+If you feel a property owner was negligent and that negligence caused your injury, talk with a slip and fall lawyer at our personal injury law firm today.
 You can count on our expertise and discovery process to make your case.
 We're here to help.

 Call Rich Sokorai at 610.275.0700 or email email@example.com.
 We'll take the time to talk through the details with you.